o3de/o3de.org/content/docs/userguide/script-events-lua.md

+description: ' Learn how to use script events in Lua in &ALYlong;. '
+slug: script-events-lua
+title: Using Script Events in Lua
+---
 # Using Script Events in Lua<a name="script-events-lua"></a>

 Lua scripts can use script events to communicate with each other\.
 There are two example scripts that show this communication, both available in the `lumberyard_version\dev\Gems\ScriptEvents\Assets\Scripts\Example` directory\.
 They are called `ScriptEvents_Addressable.lua` and `ScriptEvents_Broadcast.lua`\.
 If an EBus is addressed, events are sent to a specific address ID\.
 Events that are broadcast globally are received at all addresses\.
 For more information, see [Working with the Event Bus \(EBus\) system](ebus-intro.md)\.